-- 1. Supervise the Risk Departments for the substantial issues of its duties in connection with the Comprehensive Risk Management of Banco General and to evaluate its performance. - 2.
+- 1. Supervise the Risk Departments for the substantial issues of its duties in connection with the Comprehensive Risk Management and evaluate its performance. - 2.
 Supervise compliance of the objectives, policies, procedures, structures, and limits of risk of the Comprehensive Risk Management documented in the Comprehensive Risk Management Manual and its Annexes. - 3.
-Attribute to the Risk Department of Banco General sufficient authority, hierarchy, and independence regarding the other employees of the Bank.
+Attribute to the Risk Department sufficient authority, hierarchy, and independence regarding the other employees of the Bank.